 - How clean and organized was the work site?

 - Were there any subcontractors that you wish hadn’t worked on the job?
-Were there any outstanding subs?
+Were there any outstanding subcontractors you recommend?

 - Were you satisfied with how the builder communicated with you during the project?